annabush092/SyncedIn-frontend/README.md

   Formatting!

-  done - Add time stamps to posts so they're displayed newest on the top
+  done - Add time stamps to posts so they're displayed newest on the top done - Allow users to add instruments if they are not in the list yet

-  Allow users to add instruments if they are not in the list yet
+  Move error state into the loadingReducer instead of the userReducer.

-  Expand NewUserForm and EditUserForm to add genre/skills.
+  Move error check into loadingPrep

   window.scrollTo(0, 0) in componentDidMount() ensures all pages load scrolled to the top of the page